Head Athletic Trainer: Ray LeBoeuf, Jr. ATC

 John Shliapa became the Assistant Athletic Trainer at Anna Maria College in September of 2008.
+John was elevated to Associate Athletic Trainer in the summer of 2018.
 He previously held the position of Athletic Trainer at South County Physical Therapy in Auburn, Massachusetts.
 While at South County Physical Therapy, he worked in the physical therapy clinic helping patients with rehabilitation of chronic, athletic, and post surgical injuries.
 He also provided athletic training services to Auburn High School.
 He has also held internships at Assumption College of Worcester, MA, New England Baptist Hospital in Boston, MA and Sports and Physical Therapy Associates of Wellesley, MA.

 John graduated from Northeastern University (Boston, MA) with a Bachelor of Science in Athletic Training.
 While attending Northeastern, he held clinical positions with the Emmanuel College, Harvard University, and Northeastern University Sports Medicine Departments.

 John is a Certified Athletic Trainer (ATC) through the National Board of Certification, and is licensed through the state of Massachusetts.
 He is also a Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association.
 He is a member of the National Athletic Trainers Association (NATA) and the National Strength and Conditioning Association (NSCA).